nlp-project-germain-group-6/nlp-web-scraping/README.md

 ### VI.
 Modules
 ---

-The created modules used in this project below contain full comments an docstrings to better understand their operation.See project reproduction for more detail.
+The created modules used in this project below contain full comments and docstrings.
+See 'project reproduction' for the steps.

 - acquire.py
 - explore.py